I was sitting there, waiting to meet a friend, when all this business happened.

 I looked round the table, at us all sitting there.
 Once again, a scene from my Lost Dance floated into my head.
 This is where Robbie has taken the family lawyer, Mr Tulkingham, into his confidence and has persuaded him to make some indiscreet revelations about his aunt’s will by saying that the police were thinking of re-opening the enquiry into her death.
 It turned out she made three wills, each of which would have benefitted interesting combinations of the main characters.
 Robbie takes these to provide evidence of his aunt’s state of mind in the weeks before the accident.

-What he doesn’t realise is that Mr Tulkingham has also told Humphrey about a fourth will, made just before the last one and revoked within days, which left everything to Robbie; although there now seemed to be a doubt about its validity, a fact Tulkingham shares with Maggie, though not Lawrence.
+What he doesn’t realise is that Mr Tulkingham has also told Humphrey about a fourth will, made just after the last one which left everything to Robbie; although there now seemed to be a doubt about its validity, a fact Tulkingham shares with Maggie, though not Lawrence.
 Again, you see, the gaps of awareness.
 It is from this point on that we come to suspect that there was more to Kathleen’s death than met the eye.

 The moment which Martin Hebthorne’s carving of the greasy pig called to mind was when Humphrey has invited Robbie and Lawrence and Lawrence’s beautiful daughter April, the actress, down to his house to announce his final decision about the funding of their theatre company.
 Mr Tulkingham is there to lend legal support; also there, much to Robbie’s surprise, is Lawrence’s sister Maggie.
 The whole cast, in other words, gathered round a dining table ostensibly to discuss the theatre company; actually, of course, are probing the question of Kathleen’s death, each examining the situation and questioning others according to the various obsessions, insights and misapprehensions.
 At one point, as Humphrey is carving the meat, he turns to Robbie: